trndnhan/Facial-Deepfake-Detection-with-ViT-and-CNN/README.md

 -   **rn_lora** (0.58 accuracy) suffers from a major imbalance, overfitting to fake images and severely underperforming on real images.
 This leads to reduced accuracy and poor recall for real images.
 -   **vit_lora** (0.66 accuracy) performs significantly better than **rn_lora** and achieves the highest overall accuracy (~0.66).
 It also maintains a good balance between fake and real class detection, making it a better candidate for balanced detection tasks.

-*These remarks are not the final version, further training iterations may help refine the performance of the models.*
+*These remarks are not the final version, further training iterations may help refine the performance of the models.
+For detailed statistics and visualization please refer to Thesis Notebook.ipynb*

 ----------